| Weapons of Our War - Part IV

 whopping headache after 24 hours of it.
 But I've learned that there are

 different ways to fast.
-One book recommends a supported fast for health
+One book recommends a supported fast for

 reasons that can be followed for a spiritual fast.
 The individual